-Your Ozone MojoMAX was designed and trimmed to give the optimum balance of performance, handling and safety.
+Your Ozone Freeride 2 was designed and trimmed to give the optimum balance of performance, handling and safety.
 Any modification voids the certification and will also make the wing more difficult and dangerous to fly.
-Do not modify your glider in any way.
+For these reasons, we strongly recommend that you do not modify your glider in any way.